 Quad constellation (GPS, GLONASS, BeiDou and Galileo) as standard means that users of the xNAV650 INS can benefit from 2 cm position accuracy even in the most challenging GNSS environments.

-OxTS NAVsuite software is a complimentary addition to OxTS’ range of inertial navigation systems including the xNAV650.
+OxTS NAVsuite software is a complementary addition to OxTS’ range of inertial navigation systems including the xNAV650.
 The tools allow users of OxTS’ devices to configure, analyse and post-process their data with ease.

 Accurately measuring the angles between your navigation and survey devices can be difficult to get right.
-However, using a data-driven approach to calibrating these angles can dramatically reduce survey set up time, increase survey repeatability and improve final output.
+However, using a data-driven approach to calibrating these angles can dramatically reduce survey set-up time, increase survey repeatability and improve the final output.
 Read how this can be achieved with our Boresight Calibration brochure.
+Read the brochure

-OxTS Partner Dronezone were tasked with scanning an aging railway bridge to identify potential weaknesses in its structure.
-Once they made the decision to survey the bridge using a UAV, there were a number of challenges they faced, specifically around payload weight, flight time, data processing, pointcloud accuracy and more.
+OxTS Partner Dronezone were tasked with scanning an ageing railway bridge to identify potential weaknesses in its structure.
+Once they made the decision to survey the bridge using a UAV, there were a number of challenges they faced, specifically around payload weight, flight time, data processing, point cloud accuracy and more.
 This case study details how they overcame them.
+Read the case study

 You have selected 2 products to compare you can add 4 more products